ghleokim/teensy_playWav_withOffset/readme.md

     playWav1.play('TEST.WAV', 100000)
     ```

-`for windows`:
+**for windows**:

 TBA

 ## New Variables / Functions
-- `bool didSkip`
+`bool didSkip`

-    - this checks if the file should be skipped or not(if offset is 0 or not)
+this checks if the file should be skipped or not(if offset is 0 or not)

-- `uint32_t play_offset`
+`uint32_t play_offset`

-    - currently this is used to seek wavfile as bytes.
+currently this is used to seek wavfile as bytes.

-    - will be changed to get millis input and convert into bytes.
+will be changed to get millis input and convert into bytes.

-- (not used)`uint64_t file_offest`
+(not used)`uint64_t file_offset`

-    - this will be used to seek wavfile when millis is converted into bytes.
+this will be used to seek wavfile when millis is converted into bytes.

 ## Modified Variables / Functions
-- `bool AudioPlaySdWav::play(const char *filename, uint32_t offset);`
+`bool AudioPlaySdWav::play(const char *filename, uint32_t offset)`

     ```arduino
     bool AudioPlaySdWav::play(const char *filename, uint32_t offset)
     {